tidalmigrations/tidalmigrations.github.io/pages/user guides/ansibletower.md

     - TIDAL_PASSWORD

-These are needed to allow the script to locate and authenticate your Tidal Migrations API.
+These are needed to allow the script to locate and authenticate your Tidal API.
-If the environment the script is running in will need a proxy to access your Tidal Migrations API you can set two environment variables for the proxy address with:
+If the environment the script is running in will need a proxy to access your Tidal API you can set two environment variables for the proxy address with:

 - HTTP_PROXY
 - HTTPS_PROXY